steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/recoding_data.rst

 each node.
 Examples of such networks include:

 * Relay networks
-* P2P networks,
+* P2P networks
-* multi-path networks, and
+* multi-path networks
-* mesh networks.
+* mesh networks

-In this example a total of three nodes is in the network.
-At each link a loss can occure at a 50% chance.
+In this example, we have three nodes  in the network.
+At each link a loss can occur at a 50% chance.
 The complete example code for this is as follows.

 .. literalinclude:: /../../kodo-rlnc/examples/tutorial/recoding.cpp
     :language: c++